WebOrigami/docs/src/content/pattern/filesGraph.md

 If we're using the Node `fs` API, we have our choice of synchronous or asynchronous methods, but there are performance benefits to be gained by using the asynchronous API.

+It's worth noting how much of the `fs` API is _not_ necessary for our task at hand.
+The full API has a wide range of features for comparatively obscure tasks like changing a file's modified date, renaming a file, or creating a symbolic link.
+Those features are necessary for some applications — but it's reasonable to imagine that the vast majority of users of the `fs` API are using just the `readdir` and `readFile` methods shown above.

 ## Rough in the file graph

 To start on our file-backed graph implementation, we'll need to get a path to the directory that will be the root of the graph.
 In this case, we use some Node APIs to get the directory of a folder relative to the folder containing the JavaScript module we're writing.